jhongover9000/intro2im/midtermProject/journal.md

 Renamed another character, so character selection is finally possibe!
 I need to add 2-3 more characters so that I can have various enemies.
 Off to work, then!

+Finished.
+Didn't have time for the cutscenes in the end, but I plan on adding those in my spare time.